mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 Note two things about this definition:

 - You set an explicit value for the `name` property.
-This turns off autonaming by Pulumi, so that the actual name of the Azure resource is `db`.
+This turns off autonaming by Pulumi so that the actual name of the Azure resource is `db`.
 - You set the `parent` option to the `databaseAccount` resource.
 This is not required, but this option gives a hint to Pulumi preview to display the `db` resource under the `telemetry-acc` resource.

 Finally, add a SQL collection to the database: